aternosorg/php-serializer/README.md

 // ^ returns null if the input is invalid
 ```

+> [!NOTE]
+> Deserialization is not supported for intersection types as there is no way to determine the correct type.

 If you prefer you can also serialize and deserialize manually.

 ```php